jiachen-meng/verilog-smart-park/README.md

 # verilog-smart-park
 This is the final project of Digital Systems Fall 2019 @ University of Toronto, Faculty of Applied Science & Engineering\
 This project is a fully-automated parking garage that can accommadate different types of cars in spots of different sizes\
-For details please visit https://docs.google.com/document/d/1_9TUqZiSR3SGROIPcH9C7mDq4DcEOtCi5JFBBVq4L_c/edit?usp=sharing
+For details please visit this [link] (https://docs.google.com/document/d/1_9TUqZiSR3SGROIPcH9C7mDq4DcEOtCi5JFBBVq4L_c/edit?usp=sharing)

 ## Authors
 Jingyi Chen (jennajingyi.chen@mail.utoronto.ca)\